ra5id/dotfiles/README.md

 If(you are using any of them){
-    Check if you downloded my colors folder and appied it.
+    Check if you downloded my colors folder and applied it.
 }